john-hawkins/DataRobot_MultiTarget_ModelFactory/README.md

-Multi Target Model Factory with API Container
+Multi Target Model Factory
 ===============================================

 This project contains scripts for building large numbers of models using DataRobot, where each project uses a different target column from the same datset.

-We call this a is Multi-Target Model Factory.
+We call this a *Multi-Target Model Factory*.

 ### Assumptions